superfaceai/demo-cloudflare-shopify/README.md

 ## Todos & limitations

 The next-gen OneSDK is still in alpha stage and several features are not yet implemented.
 We welcome any and all feedback.
 The current limitations include:

+- OneSDK Client can't be instantiated in the global scope
+  - We discovered Cloudflare is not allowing synchronisation between requests.
+We need to make sure, that two different requests are not accessing OneSDK Core at the same time.
+[The problem](https://zuplo.com/blog/the-script-will-never-generate-a-response-on-cloudflare-workers).

 - Profile input and result validation is disabled
   - In the upcoming releases OneSDK will validate inputs and outputs to make sure they adhere to the profile.